RyanSchmit/Humorfy/README.md

-# humorfy
+# Humorfy

-A new Flutter project.
+A fitness and mental health app

 ## Getting Started